New Study Underscores the Ongoing Harmful Legacy of Redlining

 “These findings - once again - highlight the historical and unrelenting impact of environmental racism.
 Redlined communities bear a disproportionate burden of poor air quality that will have a profound effect on a wide range of health, functioning, and quality-of-life outcomes for generations to come.
 New policies such as the Infrastructure Framework and Environmental Justice Air Quality Monitoring Act, help move the needle, but ongoing attention and resources are needed.”

-- Dr. Margot Brown, Vice President of Equity and Justice for Environmental Defense Fund
+- Dr. Margot Brown, Environmental Defense Fund

-One of the world’s leading international nonprofit organizations, Environmental Defense Fund (edf.org) creates transformational solutions to the most serious environmental problems.
-To do so, EDF links science, economics, law, and innovative private-sector partnerships.
-With more than 3 million members and offices in the United States, China, Mexico, Indonesia and the European Union, EDF’s scientists, economists, attorneys and policy experts are working in 28 countries to turn our solutions into action.
-Connect with us on Twitter @EnvDefenseFund
+With more than 3 million members, Environmental Defense Fund creates transformational solutions to the most serious environmental problems.
+To do so, EDF links science, economics, law, and innovative private-sector partnerships to turn solutions into action. edf.org

 Media Contact